pajamapants3000/tim-tam-tom/README.md

 it to work before, but it's not as clean as I would like it.
 Perhaps using pdcurses in place of NCurses...
 I don't know.
 ***
+UPDATE 3/2/2017
+Added MSYS2 makefile.
+Install MSYS2, use pacman to add gcc, ncurses, ncurses-devel, and make, then run `make -f Make_msys2.mak` and you're all good.

+***

 UPDATE 1/27/2017
 I just successfully built and played tim-tam-tom on the new Bash for Windows, available on Windows 10.
 I had gcc, make, libncurses5, and libncurses5-dev installed: